kedro-org/kedro-viz/docs/preview_matplotlib_datasets.md

 # Preview Matplotlib charts in Kedro-Viz

 This page describes how to output static visualisations of a Kedro project with Kedro-Viz, which supports integration with [Matplotlib](https://matplotlib.org/).
-You can view Matplotlib charts in Kedro-Viz when you use the MatplotlibWriter dataset.
+You can view Matplotlib charts in Kedro-Viz when you use the MatplotlibDataset dataset.

 !!! info
-    The `MatplotlibWriter` dataset converts Matplotlib objects to image files.
+    The `MatplotlibDataset` dataset converts Matplotlib objects to image files.
 This means that Matplotlib charts within Kedro-Viz are static and not interactive, unlike the [Plotly charts seen separately](./preview_plotly_datasets.md).

 We use the [spaceflights tutorial](https://docs.kedro.org/en/stable/tutorial/spaceflights_tutorial.html) and add a reporting pipeline.
 Even if you have not yet worked through the tutorial, you can still follow this example; you'll need to use the Kedro starter for the spaceflights tutorial to generate a copy of the project with working code in place.